Redbench: Workload Synthesis From Cloud Traces: Background and Related Work

 Cloud providers have recently released anonymized workload traces \cite{DBLP:conf/nsdi/VuppalapatiMATM20, DBLP:journals/pvldb/RenenHPVDNLSKK24}, offering the first opportunity to study real analytical workloads at scale.
 The most widely used datasets are \emph{Snowset} and \emph{Redset}, each revealing properties absent from synthetic benchmarks.

-\textbf{Snowset.} Snowset~\cite{DBLP:conf/nsdi/VuppalapatiMATM20} is a publicly released Snowflake workload trace containing statistics for $\approx$69 million queries over a two-week period in early 2018.
-Its analyses reveal highly skewed resource usage, with a small fraction of queries accounting for a large share of CPU time.
+\textbf{Snowset.} Snowset~\cite{DBLP:conf/nsdi/VuppalapatiMATM20} is a publicly released Snowflake workload trace containing statistics for $\approx$69 million queries over two weeks in early 2018.
+Its analyses reveal highly skewed resource usage, with a small fraction of queries consuming most CPU time.
 Snowset also contains many read/write (ETL-style) jobs and a balanced operator mix.
-For example, only about 50\% of execution time is in scans/filters (vs.\ $\sim$84\% in single-node TPC-H), with the remainder in joins, aggregation, and DML.
-These findings suggest that TPC-H/DS (which primarily assume scans and relatively simple joins) do not accurately reflect real cloud workloads.
-Snowflake queries are more varied in type, show heavier DML usage, and exhibit dramatic skew across query sizes.
+For example, only about 50\% of execution time is in scans/filters (vs.\ $\sim$84\% in single-node TPC-H), with the rest in joins, aggregation, and DML.
+These findings suggest TPC-H/DS (which primarily assume scans and relatively simple joins) do not reflect real cloud workloads.
+Snowflake queries are more varied in type, involve heavier DML, and exhibit dramatic skew across query sizes.

 \textbf{Redset.} Redset~\cite{DBLP:journals/pvldb/RenenHPVDNLSKK24} is an Amazon Redshift workload trace consisting of three months of query metadata from 200 instances (both serverless and provisioned).
 It likewise reveals extreme skew and long-tail behavior: Redset queries have substantially longer execution times than typical TPC-DS queries, and a tiny fraction consumes a disproportionate share of resources (e.g., fewer than 0.1\% of queries account for roughly 25\% of total CPU time).
 In contrast, TPC-DS workloads are comparatively uniform.